james1612/APL/readme.md

 ## Design Considerations

-- Utilizes a factory pattern to switch between Azure and local storage services at runtime.
-- Image validation is done using constants and a private method.
-- Data storage is handled using Doctrine entities and repositories.
-- Security-sensitive information like BlobEndpoint is stored in the `.env` file.
-- Future enhancements include improving UI design, adding custom exceptions, unit tests, and refactoring to extract image upload logic into a reusable class.
+- I wanted to use the same route for both Azure and Local storage.
+I’m written both services to implement the same interface, and then used the factory pattern to return the one I want at runtime.
+This makes it a lot cleaner and easier to extend, e.g. If we wanted an s3 integration too.
+- We’re just using an env variable here, so there’s no need to set a query param in the request which would have been another option.
+- The image itself is validated in a private method.
+Nothing crazy but good to use consts incase the requirements change and we have ‘magic’ numbers in our code.
+There are probably libraries that will validate the image in a nicer way.
+- I’m just saving into the db using an Entity with Doctrine mappings.
+Again, nothing too crazy as there’s only one entity so no relations etc. I’ve made a Repository for it too - I’m a fan of the Repository pattern even though I haven’t used it here
+- BlobEndpoint gets kept in an .env file for security purposes.

+## Future work

+- Make the ui looks a lot nicer
+- Make some custom Exceptions.
+These make debugging a lot easier.
+- Write unit tests
+- Extract image upload code into an ImageUploader class.
+Depending on what application we are building we can reuse in other parts, e.g. other controllers, services